-Because of the simplicity of design of the 114-1, required maintenance is minimal.
+Because of the simplicity of design of the 114-2, required maintenance is minimal.
 However, the following checks, periodically performed, can do much to keep the valve operating properly and efficiently.

-- 1. Check for chipped or peeling paint.
+- 1. Check for chipped or pecling paint.
 Touch up as required. - 2.
 Check for leaks at fittings and around flanges and connections.
-Tighten as required.
+Tighten as required. - 3.
+Check the deadman hoses for leaks, abrasion, or signs of undue wear.
+Replace hoses as necessary.